PNNL-Comp-Mass-Spec/PHRP/README.md

 The output directory switch is optional
 * If omitted, the output file will be created in the same directory as the input file

-Optionally used `/P` to supply a parameter file with processing options
+Optionally use `/P` to supply a parameter file with processing options
 * This can either be a Key=Value parameter file
   * [PHRP_Options.conf](https://github.com/PNNL-Comp-Mass-Spec/PHRP/blob/master/Data/PHRP_Options.conf)
 * Or an XML-based parameter file